just4jc/bot-education/Student-Resources/README.md

 6. Track Bot Application's Health: BotsTelemetryLab
 7. Developing Unit Tests for Bots: BotsUnitTestingLab
 8. Using Ngrok for Rapid Development and Testing: BotsNgrokLab
+9. Develop a LUIS App for your bots: BotsLuisLab